cmu-delphi/delphi-epidata/docs/symptom-survey/limitations.md

 rates far exceeding their overall presence in the US population, suggesting that people who want to disrupt the survey also pick on specific groups to troll.

-(Note that if a respondent completes the survey multiple times, or shares their unique link with friends to take it, only the first response is counted; this limits the impact of deliberate trolling.)
+(Note that if a respondent is invited once but completes the survey multiple times, or shares their unique link with friends to take it, only the first response is counted; this limits the impact of deliberate trolling.
+If the respondent is sampled and invited again later, they receive a new unique link.)

 For overall estimates, trolling is not expected to impact results in a meaningful way.
 However, given the concentration of trolls in small demographic